2023 Most Popular Engineering Technologies Master's Degree Schools in North Carolina

 The following schools top our list of the Most Popular Engineering Technologies Master's Degree Colleges.

-Our analysis found Duke University to be the most popular school for engineering technologies students who want to pursue a master’s degree in North Carolina.
+Our 2023 rankings named Duke University the most popular school in North Carolina for engineering technologies students working on their master’s degree.
 Duke is a large private not-for-profit school located in the city of Durham.

 About 38% of the students majoring in engineering tech at the school are women while 62% are male.